 2. Creativity and Expression

-• Platforms like YouTube Kids, Scratch, and Minecraft allow children to create, design, and peer into their imagination.
+• Platforms like YouTube Kids, Scratch, and Minecraft allow children to create, design, and explore their imagination.

-• Art and music apps give kids new modalities to express themselves.
+• Art and music apps give kids new ways to express themselves.

 3. Social Connection